-As the Summer holidays fast approach or have already arrived for some, we are delighted that Ieuan Compton has joined us to share his thoughts on free range living.
-In this, his guest post for our #FreeRange at work series.
+We are delighted that Ieuan Compton has joined us to share his thoughts on free range living.
+This is his guest post for our #FreeRange at work series.
+Over to Ieuan…

 Happy Free Ranging!